1928 Auckland Rugby League season: Final

+After being injured and stretchered from the field the previous week Charles Gregory was moved from his regular fullback position to first five eighth with Jack Kirwan at second five eighth and Hec Brisbane at centre.
+The three of them combined brilliantly in their sides win.
+The Marist hooker Jim Johnson was sent off after a skirmish with Ponsonby forward Dooley Moore in the second half.

 Stormont Memorial Shield

 Marist won the Stormont Shield (named after their former teammate William (Bill) Stormont) for the first time when they defeated the Monteith Shield champions Devonport with a late try by 9 points to 8.
+Bill Stormont's younger brother Jim played his first game of the year in the memorial match for his brother and scored a try in Marist's win.
+Remarkably it was the fifth time the teams had met this season with Marist winning four (3-0, 14-13, 10-5, 9-8), and Devonport's lone win a round 3 victory by 31-22.

 Labour Day Tournament

 The ‘Labour Day Tournament’ was played over two days (the official holiday, and the following Saturday).
 It featured Huntly from the Lower Waikato competition and Pt Chevalier who had won the second grade competition.
 Marist won the trophy despite having to win two games on the first day, and two more on the second.
 For their efforts they were awarded £50 in prize money.
 Future international Ted Mincham made his debut for Richmond and scored a try.